 "Will," she said, lifting her head to lick up the side of his neck, dewy with the sweat of his exertion, and that did it; that was all it took.
 He groaned and stilled above her, grateful for her arms around him, grateful for the way she held him tight as he came apart.
 It was better, more intense, more complete than seeing stars; it was like becoming them, cut-up pieces of him scattered to the night.
-He said her name, once and then again, because nothing else would come to him, no other thought or available. no practicality, feeling No pressure, no responsibility.
+He said her name, once and then again, because nothing else would come to him, no other thought or feeling available.
+No pressure, no practicality, no responsibility.
 Nothing but Nora.